-Often starting with a systematic approach and using a structure as a basis, I am interested in how to disrupt or re-configure this, using subjective and intuitive methods.
-By this process I am searching for the tension that can occur when a system is undermined, collides with itself or ceases to exist.
+Often starting with a systematic approach, I test how to disrupt or re-configure a chosen base structure using subjective and intuitive methods.
+By this process she searches for the tension that can occur when a system is undermined, collides or ceases to exist.
 I am particularly concerned with themultiple interpretations of abstract form, including considerations of how the content negotiates the borders of the picture frame or the physical dimension of a wall, a room or a space.